wildfly/quickstart/quickstarts/login/README.md

 To set up Maven or JBoss Tools in Eclipse, refer to the `Getting Started Guide`.

-To deploy to JBoss AS 7, set the JBOSS_HOME system property, and type `mvn install`.
+To deploy to JBoss AS 7, start JBoss AS 7, and type `mvn install`.
 You can read more details in the _Getting Started Guide_.